Ice Cube will be coming *straight outta* Dickensian London to star as Ebeneezer Scrooge in what is to be a remake of “A Christmas Carol.”

 The actor/producer/rapper signed up to play the lead in the Universal Pictures modern-day adaptation of the Charles Dickens classic, which will see the self-centered money maker as a real estate mogul.

 Tim Story is attached to direct.

 The project is still in development under the title “Humbug.”

-Announced this evening, Cube is teaming up with Tony award winning “Hamilton” director Tommy Kail, for what will be a modern adaptation of another Charles Dickens classic, “Oliver Twist” – the author’s second novel published as a serial from 1837–39, and tells the story of the orphan Oliver Twist, who starts his life in a workhouse and is then sold into apprenticeship with an undertaker.
+Cube is also teaming up with Tony award winning “Hamilton” director Tommy Kail, for what will be a modern adaptation of another Charles Dickens classic, “Oliver Twist” – the author’s second novel published as a serial from 1837–39, and tells the story of the orphan Oliver Twist, who starts his life in a workhouse and is then sold into apprenticeship with an undertaker.
 He escapes from there and travels to London, where he meets the Artful Dodger, a member of a gang of juvenile pickpockets led by the elderly criminal, Fagin.

 This updated take on the source material is set up at Disney, and will be a musical that will cross many genres, including, of course, hip-hop, with Ice Cube attached to play Fagin.

 No other cast members have been announced at this time.